kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

  ...       | ...  |
  R15       | 15   |

-!!! note "__Important Note:__ For encoding registers R8-R15 you must use the REX R and B fields.
+!!! note "__Important Note:__ For encoding registers R8-R15 you must use the REX prefix R and B fields.
 The reason we have to do this is because the registers R8 to R15 were added with the 64-bit mode.
-And the encodings are same between 64 and 32 bit modes due to compatibility reasons."
+And the instruction encodings are same for 64 and 32 bit modes due to compatibility reasons."

-From know on I will assume that the registers are defined in a enum.
-Now let's put it all together and try to encode `ADD RCX, RDX`
+From now on, I will assume that the registers are defined in a enum.
+Let's put it all together and try to encode `ADD RCX, RDX`

 ```c
     emit_rex(1, 0, 0, 0);